 Honestly, save location and velocity, Shields’s curveball looks the most similar.
 If he only threw it harder, he might be the best bet here.
 Stratton’s is also much slower, and these numbers really illustrate how much less movement he gets than McCullers (I believe that lower numbers mean more movement here).
-Nelson has similar velocity and vertical break, which, as we found last time, contribute to higher strikeout numbers.
+Nelson has similar velocity and vertical break, which, as we found last time, both contribute to higher strikeout numbers.
 He also seems to locate the ball even better than McCullers does, which can’t hurt.

 Ideally, we want a curveball pitcher to induce bad plate discipline numbers from hitters.
 Very generally, swings outside the zone are preferable inside swings.
 Same goes for curveballs.
 League-wide, wOBA drops over .200 points to 0.163 on curveballs swung at outside the zone compared to in.

-With that in mind, let’s look at the differential between swing rate inside versus outside the zone.
+With that in mind, let’s look at the differential between swing rate inside versus outside the zone:

 I don’t really know whether getting more zone swings is a good thing.
 I guess it means fewer called strikes.
 The wOBA figures for our curveballers on swung-at curveballs in the zone are quite spread out, so I’m not really sure what to make of it.
-Maybe hitters are just swinging more because their seeing the pitches more.
+Maybe hitters are just swinging more because they’re seeing the pitches more.
 What matters most, though, is whether they’re missing.
-Let’s look at whiff rate.
+Let’s look at whiff rate:

 Stratton and Nelson are noticeably at the bottom in both whiffs and swing rate.
-Hitters are just taking their curveballs more often and hitting it more when they do swing.
+Hitters are just taking their curveballs more often and hitting them more when they do swing.
 What they lack in whiffs they’ll have to make up for in weak contact.

 Looking at league-wide data through the 2017 season, curveballs have tended to be most effective when thrown low and away, outside the zone.
-Putting aside areas where relatively few pitches were thrown, I’ve outlined the best locations for both left- and right-handed batters in the heatmaps below.
+Putting aside areas where relatively few pitches were thrown, I’ve outlined the best locations for both left- and right-handed batters in the heatmaps below:

-While plenty of situational considerations determine optimal location at a particular moment, curveballs located in this area tended to have the lowest slugging percentage per pitch last year.
+While plenty of situational considerations determine the optimal location at a particular moment, curveballs located in this area tended to have the lowest slugging percentage per pitch last year.
 So, let’s take a look at how often our candidates located their curveballs in the ideal area.

 All are around or above the league-average mark except Nelson, who tends to throw around the same locations regardless of the batter’s handedness (low and inside to lefties and low and outside to righties).
-Every other pitcher’s heatmap pretty well lines up with the graphic above: best when thrown in the ideal area, and thrown there often.
+Every other pitcher’s heatmap pretty well lines up with the graphic above—best when thrown in the ideal area, and thrown there often.
 I won’t inundate you with eight different heatmaps, as the results are good and relatively uniform.
 That’s encouraging!